atombreak/theneo-mcp/README.md

 - descriptionGeneration: "FILL"
 ```

-### 3. `theneo_import_project_document`
+### 4. `theneo_import_project_document`

-Import or update API documentation in an existing project.
+Import or update API documentation in an existing project. **You can reference both the project and workspace by name instead of IDs**.

 **Parameters:**
-- `projectId` (string, required): Target project ID
+- `projectId` (string, optional): Target project ID
+- `projectName` (string, optional): Target project name (alternative to projectId)
+- `workspaceId` (string, optional): Workspace ID (helps when using projectName)
+- `workspaceKey` (string, optional): Workspace key/slug (helps when using projectName)
+- `workspaceName` (string, optional): Workspace name (helps when using projectName)
 - `publish` (boolean, optional): Publish after import
 - `importOption` (enum, optional): `MERGE` | `OVERWRITE` | `ENDPOINTS_ONLY`
 - **Data sources** (same as create_project, one required)

 **Natural Language Examples:**
 ```
-Update project proj_abc123 with my latest API spec from ./api/openapi.yaml and merge it with existing content
+Update the "Payment API" project in my "Engineering" workspace with the latest spec from ./api/openapi.yaml and merge it with existing content

-I need to import a new version of my API into project proj_xyz.
+I need to import a new version into the "User Service" project in the "Production" workspace.
 Use this URL: https://api.example.com/openapi.json and overwrite everything.

-Import the updated Postman collection into my project and publish it.
+Import the updated Postman collection into "My Company API" in the "Public APIs" workspace and publish it with merge.
-The project ID is proj_456 and I want to merge the changes.
 ```

 **Explicit Tool Call (for testing/debugging):**